ArtemProc/api-cert-install/README.md

 ## Introduction

 This script is example of REST API call way to import SSL Certificate for Prism Element/Prism Central web interface.
+Script has verification of Signed certificate to CA file provided.

 ## Requirements
 ```